Advice and answers from the UserGuiding Team

 • You must not change anything in the “default” column.

-• You have to upload separate files for each language you translate.
-You must not add new columns to the original file.
+• You must upload separate files for each language you translate.
+You may not add new columns to the original file.

 • The file must be in CSV format, and the file encoding must be UTF-8 to be uploaded successfully.